 Content marketer vs content writer vs content strategist

 A content marketer is someone who oversees the entire content marketing process.
-Depending on the size of their team, content marketers can be responsible solely for creating and delegating the executing of the content marketing strategy, or they can take on the execution of (some parts of) that strategy.
+Depending on the size of their team, content marketers can be responsible solely for creating and delegating the execution of the content marketing strategy, or they can take on the execution of (some parts of) that strategy.

 A content strategist is someone who performs market, competitor, and keyword analysis to determine which types of content should be created.
 The term “content strategist” is mostly used for experts in search engine optimization who set the strategy for a company’s blog.